dayvsonsales/slack-slash-shell/README.md

 ## How to use

-Firstly, edit .env file and add your slack signing secret.
+Firstly, edit the `.env.example` file, add your slack signing secret and rename it to `.env`.
 Then you need to put your commands in `config.json`.
 This script just read the config file and creates the POST routes dynamically based on config attributes (see the example below).

 Example: